sjtalkar/sjtalkar.github.io/index.md

 ```

 Since UDFs can be time consuming
--they need to be serialized for the executor
+- they need to be serialized for the executor
--and apply row by row, use pre-defined functions or vectorized UDFs
+- and applied row by row, use pre-defined functions or vectorized UDFs
 The below is a UDF defined by a "decorator" pandas_udf is a vectorized UDF versus just udf which is a line by line udf

 ```python